 Store each of these documents in a safe place in your home or use cloud storage.
 Be certain that those who will handle your affairs know where to find them.

 8. Renegotiate interest rates

 Have you tried reaching out to lenders to secure lower interest rates on your debt?
 Here are two things to try:

 - Request a lower APR on your credit card.
 Pick up the phone and give the credit card company a ring.
 You never know until you ask, and the worst thing the representative can say is “No.” If that fails, see if you can transfer the balance to a card with a lower rate.

 - Look into refinancing your auto loan and/or mortgage.
 Interest rates are on the rise, but if you have an older loan, there may still be savings to be had by refinancing.
-Depending on your loan, refinancing to reduce your mortgage rate could save thousands of dollars.
+Depending on your loan, refinancing to reduce your mortgage rate or term could save thousands of dollars.

 9. Adjust your tax withholding